Taiko2k/Tauon/docs/guide.md

 ***Delete*** - Deletes the folder and all containing files and folders.
 Use with caution!

-***Compact*** - If the upper containing folder contains no other folders or files, this function will eliminate that folder by moving the lower folder up 2 levels and deleting the old containing folder.
+***Raise*** - If the upper containing folder contains no other folders or files, this function will eliminate that folder by moving the lower folder up 2 levels and deleting the old containing folder.

 ***Clean*** - Deletes the following OS related items in the folder: 'desktop.ini', 'Thumbs.db', Windows Media Player generated thumbnail images, Mac OS related '.DS_Store' and 'MACOSX' files/folders.